mirzaevolution/MoneySpellerEngine/README.md

 ### Choosen Samples Test

-This test used choosen samples (231 data) that we created against the most difficult spelling in real life (you can inspect the data @ our BenchmarkTest Project).
+This test used choosen samples (231 data) that we created against the most difficult spellings in real life (you can inspect the data @ our BenchmarkTest Project).

 **Indonesian Run-Test**
 * Total samples : 231